Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: MOCCO Algorithm

 In reinforcement learning, Monte Carlo estimates have high variance and low bias, whereas one-step TD methods have less variance but can be biased.
 Here, we combine both methods during Q-function optimization.
 Empirically we show that the true Q-value estimate lies between $Q$ and $Q^{MC}$, therefore it is beneficial to use both estimates to balance between over- and underestimation.

-The role of the directional controller (DC) during the exploration and critic optimization is schematically depicted in Figure~\ref{arch}.
-During action selection, DC provides directed exploration i.e. it is applied on-policy.
-During off-policy update steps, DC is used to provide a second estimate for current Q-function optimization.
+The role of the exploratory module (EM) during the exploration and critic optimization is schematically depicted in Figure~\ref{fig:arch}.
+During action selection, EM provides directed exploration i.e. it is applied on-policy.
+During off-policy update steps, EM is used to provide a second estimate for current Q-function optimization.

 Practically, the MOCCO algorithm is based on TD3 with the following differences: (1) it uses guided exploration during action selection; (2) it does not use second TD critic; (3) the mean of MC-critics ensemble is used during the critic optimization.
 Full pseudo-code is presented in Algorithm~\ref{alg:mocco}.